 In stage one, we see the hero in his/her natural environment.
 That person is imperfect, incomplete, and floundering in emotions caused by a lack of purpose in their life.
 The hero is forced to follow what society dictates.
 They are unaware or unwilling to realize their true potential.
 This essentially illustrates the default human state of mind.

 Call to adventure

 This is the point where the hero’s normal existence is challenged.
 There is a shift in their state of mind, and the most prevalent emotion here is confusion.
 The hero is faced with the dilemma of accepting a challenge that will change their life forever.
-They will need to get out of his comfort zone.
+They will need to get out of their comfort zone.
 The consequences of refusing this call are outlined at this stage.

 Refusing the call

 The hero experiences extreme turmoil and despite being presented with the challenge that threatens their very existence and/or the existence of the people around them, they find themself lacking and try repeatedly to avoid the inevitable.
-The phase is reflective of how we try to escape from our issues and hide behind excuses to not take the steps required to achieve our true potential.
+This phase is reflective of how we try to escape from our issues and hide behind excuses to not take the steps required to achieve our true potential.

 Meeting with the mentor

 In most stories, there is a strong and influential figure who helps the hero face their fears and prepares them for the challenge ahead.
 In real life, this doesn’t necessarily have to be a physical interaction with a master.
 It can be anything that you encounter — a book, a code of honor, a person you have never met but whose ideologies or insights inspire you.